StudiUM/moodle-mod_concordance/README.md

 ```shell
 moosh role-update-capability -i <roleid> mod/customcert:viewallcertificates prohibit 1
 ```
-## set the newly role in Concocordance module settings
+## Set the newly created role in Concocordance module settings
 Site administration -> Plugins -> Activity modules -> Concordance
-* set System role for panelist to your newly panelist role.
+* set System role for panelist to your newly created panelist role.
-* mossh command
+* moosh command
 ```shell
 moosh config-set panelistssystemrole <roleid> mod_concordance
 ```
 ## Protect courses category dedicated to panel experts
 * this category is the one set in Concordance module settings as "Category for courses for panels of experts"
-* change permissions by prohibit moodle/category:viewcourselist to the newly panelist role.
+* change permissions by prohibit moodle/category:viewcourselist to the newly created panelist role.